manishsingh1997/website/README.md

 ```

 ### Deployment

+Deployment will happen automatically by CI/CD scripts.
+Manual deployment is not recommended, it should be done only in exceptional cases.

-First you need to install `s3cmd` and have aws credentials for the s3 servers.
+First you need to install [`awscli`](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) and have aws credentials for the s3 servers.

 * `make deploy-staging` will try to upload the build into the bucket for `dev.ergeon.com`
 * `make deploy-production` will try to upload the build into the bucket for `ergeon.com`